amadeusproject/uxdesign-html/uxdesign/README.md

 3. experiments:
 	Experiments in UI and UX that can be used in the future to improve our results/productivity.

+4. concepts:
+	Drafts, images and other not-ready assets to be used in UX/UI documentation.

 ## References

 [1] https://github.com/amadeusproject/amadeuslms